particle-iot/examples/read_button/README.md

     digitalWrite(led2, ledstatus);
 }
 ```

 Here's a little secret (~shhh)....If you happen to be stubborn and not release the pushbutton, the LED enters up blinking.
 How cool is that?!
 2 in 1 function! ;)

  In hardware:

-   1. Reverse the connection with one side on the Pushbutton connected to +3.3V --> Resistor --> Ground
+   1. Reverse the connection with one side to Gound --> Pushbutton leg 1, Pushbutton leg 2 --> Resistor --> +3.3v
-   2. In this way, the readings will be 0V when the Pushbutton is left untouched and changes to +3.3v when pressed.
+   2. In this way, the readings will be HIGH when the Pushbutton is left untouched and changes to LOW when pressed.